-The eNewsletter will address target groups and end-users (internal partners, industrial, scientific, standardization organizations, project beneficiaries) in a style and language appropriate to them.
-Subscription to this newsletter is open to everyone, using the webpage RSS feeds.
+The News address target groups and end-users (internal partners, industrial, scientific, standardization organizations, project beneficiaries) in a style and language appropriate to them.
+Subscription to these news is open to everyone, using the webpage RSS feeds.

 3.1.5.11 Press release